Cizzoe Yi Wang

 Based in London, UK.

-Cizzoe Yi Wang is an artist working in sculpture, installation, performance, as well as an independent documentary filmmaker.
+Cizzoe Yi Wang is an interdisciplinary artist whose work spans installation, sculpture, performance and independent documentary filmmaking.

-She graduated with first-class honors in Film Practices from Newcastle University, where she was awarded an academic prize for excellent research.
+In 2021, she graduated with first-class honors in Film Practices from Newcastle University, where she was awarded an academic prize for excellent research.
 In 2022, she completed her MA in Ethnographic and Documentary Film with distinction at UCL.
-Her documentary shorts have been selected and awarded at film festivals including the Royal Television Society and Screen Power Film Festival.
+Her documentary shorts have been selected and awarded at numerous film festivals, including the Royal Television Society and Screen Power Film Festival.
+In 2024, Cizzoe earned her second master's degree in Contemporary Art Practice at the Royal College of Art, her work has been exhibited at Tate Modern London as part of Montez Press Radio x RCA CAP Broadcast and Screening.